noelbue/my-cv-website/README.md

 - [Netlify](https://www.netlify.com/): A powerful serverless platform for automatic deployment and hosting.

 ## 🎨 Featuress
-- Responsive design that works on desktop and mobile
+- **Responsive Design:** Optimized for both desktop and mobile devices.
-- Dark/Light mode toggle for comfortable viewing in any environment
+- **Dark/Light Mode Toggle:** Switch between themes for comfortable viewing in any environment.
-- Sections for About Me, Experience, and Education
+- **Comprehensive Sections:** Dedicated sections for About Me, Experience, and Education.
-- Social media links to my professional profiles
+- **Social Media Integration:** Links to my professional profiles.
-- Fast loading times thanks to Gatsby's static site generation and image optimization
+- **Optimized Performance:** Fast loading times leveraging Gatsby's static site generation and image optimization.
+- **PDF Export:** Ability to export the CV as a PDF file.

 ## 💼 Content Sections
 1. **About Me**: A brief introduction to who I am and what I do.